kienstra/wordpress-bootstrap/wp-content/plugins/bootstrap-swipe-gallery/readme.txt

 * Click on a gallery image and swipe through the pop-up.
 * Images re-size for mobile devices.
 * Light: Only sends 3 small files to the browser.
 Does nothing if there's no gallery.
-* Works with themes "Bootstrap Ultimate," "DevDmBootstrap3," "evolve," "Unite," and "Ward."
+* Works with themes "Bootstrap Ultimate," "DevDmBootstrap3," "evolve," "Unite."
 * Doesn't work with "Customizr," "Inkzine," and "Radiant."
-* Plugin doesn't change the gallery on your page.
+* Doesn't change the gallery on your page.
 Only creates a pop-up when you click.
-** Don't download if: **
-* You need to be sure this works.
-This uses your Glyphicons to keep the page load fast.
+* Don't download if: You need to be sure this works.
+This plugin keeps your page load fast by using your Glyphicons.
 You'll see if it works when you activate it and click on a gallery image, though.
-* You want an image to cover a full desktop screen.

 == Installation ==